-Bath Bombs Cracking After They've Dried
+Bath Bombs Cracking After They've Dried?

 If your bath bombs are cracking after they have dried there are several reasons that this might be happening.
 Too much moisture or humidity in the air might be the culprit, likewise, if they have dried too quickly, cracking can also occur.
-This is a guide about bath bombs cracking after they've dried.
+This is a page about bath bombs cracking after they've dried.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.